HadellHadell/Gym-Exercise/README.md

 * The webbsite corresponds well to smaller browser windows.
 ## Deployment steps

-1. Via Gitpod
+### Gitpod
-Commit all data to github by using the `git add .` command and commit.
-When you have committed your data and changes use the `git push` command to push the data to Github.
+1. Commit all data to github by using the `git add .` command and commit.
+2. When you have committed your data and changes use the `git push` command to push the data to Github.

+### Github pages:
-2. Via github pages: Enter the repository and navigate to `settings`.
-On the left side find the category `pages`.
-Go down to the `branch section` and select `main` in the `drop-down menu`.
-After you have done these steps press `save button` in the branch section.
-A link to your deployed website should appear at the top of the page.
+1. Enter the repository and navigate to `settings`.
+2. On the left side find the category `pages`.
+3. Go down to the `branch section` and select `main` in the `drop-down menu`.
+4. After you have done these steps press `save button` in the branch section.
+5. A link to your deployed website should appear at the top of the page.

 ## Credits